 Write every day.
 Write every day.
 Write every day.

-We seem to hear a lot of that advice when we start off in writing.
-Yet, are we likely to be misunderstanding what the real meaning of “write every day” means?
+We hear a lot of that advice when we start off writing.
+Yet, are we likely to misunderstand the meaning of “write every day”?

-Most of us believe that we need to write at least an article a day, or at least some chunky bit of content.
-And yet that level of having to write on a daily basis is precisely what would cause us to fail.
+Most of us believe we need to write at least an article a day, or at least some chunky bit of content.
+And yet that level of having to write daily is precisely what would cause us to fail.
 Yes, as you'd expect, there is a way out.

 Surely you've heard the advice to “write every day”.
 It's also likely you've misunderstood the advice.